Inorganic Chemistry Definition|Examples & Applications

 inroganic chemistry definition

-Some Experts add to the exception that compounds which do not contain carbon-hydrogen bond are also inorganic.
+Some Experts add to the exception that compounds that do not contain carbon-hydrogen bonds are also inorganic.

 Examples of inorganic chemistry include